-The Secretariat operates under the authority of the BFUG, and be fully accountable to it, and be independent of the country or organisation within which it is located.
+The Secretariat provides neutral, administrative and operational support to the Ministerial Conference, the BFUG and its Board, chairs and working structures.
+It operates under the authority of the BFUG, is fully accountable to it, and independent of the country or organisation within which it is located.

 It should be appropriately equipped, in terms of staff and resources, and sustainable, especially regarding its funding model, and should be strictly non- profit.
 The Secretariat should be able to accept secondments from EHEA members or consultative members.
-The cost of the Secretariat shall be borne by EHEA members according to the decision of the Ministers.